Relintai/pandemonium_engine_docs/usage/ui/gui_skinning.md

 It is essential for a game to provide clear, informative, and yet visually pleasing user interface to its players.
 While `Control` nodes come with a decently functional look out of the box, there is always room for uniqueness and case-specific tuning.
-For this purpose Godot engine includes a system for GUI skinning (or theming), which allows you to customize the look of every control in your user interface, including your custom controls.
+For this purpose Pandemonium engine includes a system for GUI skinning (or theming), which allows you to customize the look of every control in your user interface, including your custom controls.